aderaaij/wp-vercel-deploy-hooks/README.md

 ## Features

-- 🚗 &nbsp;Deploy your Vercel project when publishing / updating a WordPress post
+- 🚗 &nbsp;&nbsp;Deploy your Vercel project when publishing / updating a WordPress post
-- 👉 &nbsp;Manually deploy your Vercel Project with the push of a button
+- 👉 &nbsp;&nbsp;Manually deploy your Vercel Project with the push of a button

 ## Installation